 Sadly, the burrowing owl population is in decline thanks to automobile collisions, poisoning in the colonies of prairie dogs, and the use of pesticides.

 So, there you have it!
-There are various types of wonderful animals that live in the prairie, and we hope this article tells you all you need to know about them!
+There are various types of wonderful animals that live (see also: Ten Types Of Animals That Live In Mexico)in the prairie, and we hope this article tells you all you need to know about them!